Thinking about moving to the land of stroopwafels, King’s Day, and bicycles? Find out what it’s like to be an expat in the Netherlands.

 What’s it like raising kids in the Netherlands?

 Couples who want to adopt children must fulfill a number of conditions, including being at least 18 years older than the child they want to adopt.
-The Netherlands has been at the vanguard of international efforts to ensure that all adoptions are done in the child’s best interests.
+The Netherlands is at the vanguard of international efforts to ensure that all adoptions are in the child’s interest.
 Same-sex parents have the same adoption rights as heterosexuals.

 What’s the healthcare situation in the Netherlands?

 The Dutch healthcare system is widely regarded as one of the best in the world.
 Of course, that doesn’t stop people complaining about it – Dutch healthcare is generally non-interventionist in nature.
 Doctors don’t hand out medications lightly – yet the Netherlands spends approximately 10% of its GDP on health.